1941314856/HyperspectralEO/README.md

  Specified sets over which create map.
  `--perviousness` : *string*
  If 'dataset', then converts the ground truth in perviousness classes before training.
- If 'classification', then converts the prediction in perviousness classes after the materials classification.
+ If 'prediction', then converts the prediction in perviousness classes after the materials classification.
  If 'transfer_learning', then the network will be trained to classify materials and perviousness simultaneously according to the `perviousness_classification` function defined in `transfer_learning.py`.
  `--res_folder` : *string*
  Folder path where to save the results.